syncfusion-content/uwp-docs/uwp/SfTreeGrid/Rows.md

 ## Customize style of header row

-You can change the header cell background and foreground for specific column or an entire grid by using [HeaderStyle](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~HeaderStyle.html)property.
+You can change the header cell background and foreground for specific column or an entire grid by using [HeaderStyle](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~HeaderStyle.html) property.

 {% tabs %}
 {% highlight xaml %}